MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

 # Administration and setup FAQ

-Read this topic to find answers to common questions and solutions to known issues that can sometimes occur during the initial setup and ongoing administration of Dynamics 365 Marketing.
+Read this article to find answers to common questions and solutions to known issues that can sometimes occur during the initial setup and ongoing administration of Dynamics 365 Marketing.

 <a name="licensing"></a>